ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Empirical Results and Findings

-In this section, we present the major experimental results with our benchmark to address two research questions. \textbf{\texttt{Q1}}: The importance of language in visual model transfer in adaptation stage. \textbf{\texttt{Q2}}: We identify three playgrounds that our benchmark can help to cultivate research, including sample-efficiency, parameter-efficiency and external knowledge for visual transfer.
-We also present novel empirical findings as they appear in the specific setting. \paragraph{Experiment settings} To make a fair comparison between different methods, we conduct experiments with $\texttt{FP32}$ precision.
-Our preliminary experiments show that on average $\texttt{FP16}$ and $\texttt{FP32}$ yields similar zero-shot performance, while $\texttt{FP32}$ models outperform $\texttt{FP16}$ ones on 16 out of 20 datasets.
+We present the experimental results with our benchmark to illustrate two points. \textbf{\texttt{Q1}}: The importance of language in visual model transfer in the adaptation stage. \textbf{\texttt{Q2}}: We present three playgrounds that our benchmark can help to cultivate research in, including sample-efficiency, parameter-efficiency and external knowledge for visual transfer.
+We also present novel empirical findings.